1:1 Mentorship + Placement Support

 Timed sets train you to think clearly under pressure — not just solve problems slowly.
 Over a few weeks, you’ll feel the difference in speed, structure, and confidence.

-Weekly timed challenges (DSA)
+Weekly timed challenges

-Compact sets focused on the patterns we’re currently teaching — so recall becomes automatic and execution becomes clean.
+Compact DSA sets focused on the patterns we’re currently teaching — so recall becomes automatic and execution becomes clean.

 Weekly